 Note: Boundaries are contemporary.

-Gateways such as New Orleans and Montreal were at the head of a long-distance hinterland that could be serviced through a river system (Mississippi and St. Lawrence / Great Lakes respectively) and various portages.
-The constraints imposed by this system will be finally broken in the early 19th century when the first canals and turnpikes were built, enabling the development of a better connected inland transport system.
+Gateways such as New Orleans and Montreal were at the head of a long-distance hinterland that could be serviced through a river system (Mississippi and St. Lawrence / Great Lakes, respectively) and various portages.
+The constraints imposed by this system will finally be broken in the early 19th century when the first canals and turnpikes were built, enabling the development of a better-connected inland transport system.
 The invention of the steamboat in the 1840s improved inland navigation along the Mississippi and the Great Lakes.